 The Saklan School offers a unique, integrated approach to your child’s elementary education experience.
-Our small class sizes mean Saklan teachers have the ability to focus on your child as an individual, and create an authentic sense of community in the classroom.
+Our small class sizes mean Saklan teachers have the ability to focus on your child as an individual, and create an authentic sense of community and belonging in the classroom.

 The Lower School math curriculum connects mental math and logical reasoning skills to mathematical concepts and applications.
 Curriculum standards are set for each grade level to align and surpass California state and national standards.
 The curriculum developmentally spirals and teachers create meaningful learning opportunities through manipulative, cooperative learning, problem-solving, and real-life applications.

 Our classroom teachers provide many opportunities and experiences for students to learn language in all its varied forms-reading, writing, presenting and listening.
 Built around the strong connections between reading and writing through core literature pieces, the Language Arts curriculum provides students with the language abilities needed to communicate effectively.
 Literacy is also integrated into many other aspects of the school day including meetings, art, science, math and social studies.